learn-co-curriculum/python-p3-class-attributes-and-methods-lab/README.md

 songs.
 This array should only contain unique artists––no repeats!
 Once again think about what you need to do to implement this behavior.

-- You'll need a class variable, let's call it `@@artists`, that is equal to an empty array.
+- You'll need a class attribute, let's call it `@@artists`, that is equal to an empty array.
 - When should you add artists to this array?
 Whenever a new song is initialized.
 Your `#initialize` method should add artists to the `@@artists`